 *Compromised adrenals puts the body in a state of catabolism (break down).
 When this happens, the thyroid naturally slows metabolism, leading to hypothyroidism and/or Hashimoto’s.
 If the adrenals are properly supported, the thyroid naturally balances itself.
 For more info on Thyroid see Thyroid DVD.

-To reclaim our energy and alleviate Adrenal Fatigue it’s imperative to reduce stress, get adequate sleep, and support your body with wholesome foods.
+To reclaim our energy it’s imperative to reduce stress, get adequate sleep, and support the body with wholesome foods.

 When I was in my early thirties, I suffered with Adrenal Fatigue.
 My blood pressure was 80 over 50 (yikes!), I was exhausted, and my immune system kept crashing.
 At that time I was vegan; abstaining from animal protein, animal fat, and any product made from animals.
 My meals were ALL carbohydrate, all the time: whole grains, beans, vegetables, sea vegetables, nuts and seeds, and fruits.
-Eating that way for a long period of time led to a deficiency and imbalanced condition in my body.
+Which seemed pretty healthy to me at that time.
+But, eating that way for a long period of time led to a deficiency in my body.
 Once the imbalance was adjusted my body began rebuilding it’s energy reserves.
 It was a good lesson for me.

 Some tips to begin your healing process:

 - Eat breakfast that includes some protein and fat.
 Examples: oatmeal with full fat yogurt, or eggs with butter and whole grain bread, or grits with greens and sausage.

 - Snack on protein & carbohydrates (trail mix, egg salad on sliced daikon radish, turkey roll ups) rather than just carbohydrates (crackers, pretzels, dried fruits, chocolate).

 - Eat vegetables and fruits (both cooked and raw) with sea salt to balance sodium/potassium levels.